Josh Rosen: Arizona Cardinals

 During Week 8, Rosen led the Cardinals to an 18–15 comeback victory for a season sweep over the 49ers.
 He threw a career-high 252 passing yards and two touchdowns, including the game-winning score to Kirk with 34 seconds remaining to rally the team from a 15–3 fourth-quarter deficit.
-During Week 13, Rosen completed 11 of 26 passes for 149 yards to upset the Green Bay Packers at home, 20–17.
-The loss, in which the Packers were 14-point favorites, ended Super Bowl-winning head coach Mike McCarthy's tenure in Green Bay as he was fired three hours after the game ended.
+During Week 13, Rosen completed 11 of 26 passes for 149 yards to upset the Green Bay Packers at home 20–17.
+The loss, in which the Packers were 14-point favorites, ended Super Bowl-winning head coach Mike McCarthy's tenure in Green Bay; he was fired three hours after the game ended.

 Rosen finished his rookie season with 2,278 passing yards, 11 touchdowns, and 14 interceptions as the Cardinals finished 3–13 (3–10 with Rosen as starter).
 His 66.7 passer rating was the worst among qualified passers that year.
 Rosen praised his teammates during the season, and resisted criticizing the team's unimaginative playcalling or weak offensive line and receiving corps.
 Arizona fired Wilks after the season and replaced him with Kliff Kingsbury, who declared that "Josh is our guy".
 The new coach, while coaching in college in 2018, had said that he would pick quarterback Kyler Murray if he had the first overall NFL draft pick.